olebole/irafdoc/doc/tv.imexamine.rst

   using the new center.
   The radius of the photometry and fitting aperture is specified by the
   <i>radius</i> parameter and the <i>iteration</i> parameter.
 Iteration of the
-  fitting radius and printing of the final radius is only done for the <tt>'a'</tt>
+  fitting radius and printing of the final radius is only done for the <span style="font-family: monospace;">'a'</span>
   key.
 If the number of iterations is one then the radius is not adjusted.
   If it is greater than one then the direct FWHM (described) below is used to adjust the radius.
 At each iteration the new radius is set to three times